 2. Research Better Business Bureau accreditation

 Before hiring a roofing contractor, see if they are accredited with Better Business Bureau by visiting BBB.org.
-For a roofing contractor to be accredited, they have to uphold high standards of accountability to customers.
+A roofing contractor needs to uphold high standards of accountability to be accredited.
 If a contractor isn’t listed on BBB.org, it’s best to stay away.

 3. Ask for warranties in writing

 Two more things a roofing contractor should offer you: a manufacturer’s material warranty and a labour warranty.
 Both should be in writing.
 Without these warranties, you might be out of luck if something goes wrong with your new roof.

 4. Ask for references and read online reviews

 In a sense, it doesn’t take much to start a roofing business: a truck, a cell phone, tools, and a ladder.
 But a business with those barebone essentials doesn’t necessarily make it a good or trustworthy business.
 By asking for references and reading online reviews, you can see for yourself if others have had a positive experience.
 Doing so can also help you avoid roofing scams.

 As a consumer, it’s natural to want the best price possible.
 But when it comes to your roof, your house’s first layer of protection against the elements, going for the cheapest option can put your entire house at risk.
 For example, improper installation or inappropriate roofing products can lead to leaks and damage to the interior of your house.

 Realistically, the cost of professionals installing high-quality, appropriate roofing products on your house can only go so low.
 If in doubt, follow this old adage: if it sounds too good to be true, it probably is.